0xIntuition/intuition-docs/docs/guides/intuition-node/kubernetes-deployment.md

 ---
+title: Run on Kubernetes Cluster
 sidebar_position: 5
 ---

-# How to Run Intuition in a Kubernetes Cluster
+# Run on Kubernetes Cluster

 A comprehensive Kubernetes-based deployment infrastructure for blockchain indexing and data services, managed with ArgoCD and Terraform.